Kai-Schlabitz/openmw-custom-map-interface/README.md

   the Wagner maps from https://www.nexusmods.com/morrowind/mods/48455 are included with the paths already set up.
 - Set the intrinsic sizes of the textures in the settings page for the mod.
   Texture files should have square sizes that are powers of 2.
 Like 1024x1024 or 4096x4096.
 However, not all maps are actually those sizes.
 The actual size of the map is the intrinsic size.
 Map assets whose intrinsic dimensions are not a power of two will have some transparent space on the bottom right.
-If you do not set this intrinsic size for your custom assets in the settings page, the mod will still work, but the transparent space will be counted toward the total texture size, and the map won't start out centered and at a good size proportional to your screen size.
-You can also interact with the transparent space even though you shouldn't be able to.
-The intrinsic sizes are already set up in the settings if you install the TGA or DDS version.
+Setting the intrinsic size for your custom assets lets the mod ignore the transparent space and is required.
+The intrinsic sizes for the included maps are already set up in the settings if you install the TGA or DDS version.

 ## File credits
 Default map assets from Map and Compass by JaceyS.